-After your vasectomy it is important to note that it will take from one to six months for all living sperm to pass out of your reproductive tract.
+After vasectomies it is important to note that it will take from one to six months for all living sperm to pass out of your reproductive tract.
 Your doctor will be able to tell you through a semen sample when you are sperm-free.

 The doctors at Philadelphia Urology Associates have performed this procedure successfully on hundreds of patients.
-If you're considering a vasectomy, contact us today to set up an appointment to see if a vasectomy is right for you.
+If you're considering a vasectomy, contact us today to set up an appointment to see it is right for you.